-We sometimes combine lots of NV Champagnes even if they are from well-known producers or ‘Grande Marques’.
+We sometimes accept NV Champagnes if they are from well-known producers or ‘Grande Marques’.

 Vintage Champangne is made from wines from one single vintage, and generally from better vineyards and villages.
 These Champagnes are released at around six years old, and can age for a decade and longer.
 As Champagnes age they tend to lose much of their fizz, deepen in colour and become (if they’re any good) more ‘vinous’ or wine-like.
 Appreciation of these mature Champagnes is all very subjective, but in the UK in particular there has long been an interest in older Champagnes.